Symphony in White, No. 3

-Symphony in White, No. 3, is a painting by James Abbott McNeill Whistler.
+Symphony in White, No. 3, is a painting by James McNeill Whistler.
 The work shows two women, one sitting on a sofa dressed in white, and the other resting on the floor, with a yellowish dress.
 The model on the sofa is Joanna Heffernan, the artist's mistress.
-By calling the painting Symphony in White, No. 3, Whistler intended to emphasise his artistic philosophy of corresponding arts, inspired by the poet Charles Baudelaire.
+By calling the painting Symphony in White, No. 3, Whistler intended to emphasize his artistic philosophy of corresponding arts, inspired by the poet Charles Baudelaire.
 The presence of a fan on the floor shows the influence of Japonisme, which was a popular artistic trend in European art at the time.
 Whistler was also greatly influenced by his colleague and friend Albert Joseph Moore, and their works show considerable similarities.

 Though Whistler started on the painting in 1865, he was not ready to exhibit it publicly until 1867, when it went on display at the Royal Academy.
 His colleagues were impressed by the painting, but not all critics fully understood the connection between the painting and its title.
 One review in particular questioned the presence of other colours in addition to white, a criticism which prompted Whistler to respond with a scathing and sarcastic letter.
 Years later, Whistler's former student Walter Sickert criticized the painting as "the low-water mark of the old manner, before the birth of the new."

 Background

-James Abbott McNeill Whistler was born in the United States in 1834, the son of George Washington Whistler, a railway engineer.
+James McNeill Whistler was born in the United States in 1834, the son of George Washington Whistler, a railway engineer.
 In 1843, his father relocated the family to Saint Petersburg, Russia, where James received training in painting.
 After a stay in England, he returned to America to attend the US Military Academy at West Point in 1851.
 In 1855, he made his way back to Europe, determined to dedicate himself to painting.
 Here he settled in Paris at first, but in 1859 moved to London, where he would spend most of the remainder of his life.
 There he met Dante Gabriel Rossetti and other members of the Pre-Raphaelite Brotherhood, who would have a profound influence on Whistler.

 It was also in London that Whistler met Joanna Heffernan, the model who would become his lover.
 By 1865, Whistler had already used her as a model for other paintings, among these Symphony in White, No. 1 and Symphony in White, No. 2.
 Heffernan supposedly had a strong influence over Whistler; his brother-in-law Francis Seymour Haden refused a dinner invitation in the winter of 1863–64 due to her dominant presence in the household.
 In January 1864, Whistler's mother Anna – later depicted in the painting Arrangement in Grey and Black – arrived to stay with her son in London.
 As a result, Heffernan had to move out of the apartment, and only visited as a model.
 Still, Heffernan's presence displeased Whistler's mother, and his relationship with both women became strained.